intuition-dev/INTUITION2/pug/readme.md

-## JAMstack.org as a modern tool for Senior/advanced Front End Developers/Designers used to leverages ExpressJS's built in *Pug* markup.
+## Advanced Front End Development with ExpressJS's built in *Pug* markup (JAMStack)
-( and eschew imperative languages )

-#### Learning, leveraging and *extending* Pug as the main programming language for static generation, cross-platform development and more.

-## Background:

 ### Markdown

 If you use Github, you know README.md markdown. ( I use Marker editor https://fabiocolacio.github.io/Marker ).
 Also everyone and every project should use Github pages.

 ##### Lab 1:
 If you are not familiar with github pages, then set that up now before proceeding.
 One easy way is with http://docsify.js.org.
+This way you practice markdown.

 Ex.
 Github pages: _sidebar.md
    `